Our lives, Our Tales: Documenting Early Queer Activism in India

 Activism in the early 90s on LGBT rights came out of concerns around discrimination against those affected by HIV/ AIDS.
 The group that played a pivotal role in this was AIDS Bhedbhav Virodhi Andolan (ABVA).
 ABVA was formed to fight discrimination against those affected by HIV/ AIDS.
 Their work started as a response to draconian measures being taken by the government of India at that time against all those groups which were perceived to be at ‘high risk’ of contracting HIV/ AIDS.
 This included gay men, commercial sex workers, drug users and professional blood donors.

-The group’s members included those who were working with people affected by HIV/ AIDS – doctors, professional drug users, lawyers, and social activists.
+The group’s members included those who were working with people affected by HIV/ AIDS – doctors, professional drug users, lawyers, social activists.
 ABVA brought out a series of well-researched reports on discrimination faced by those affected by HIV/ AIDS.
-In 1991, they released ‘Less than Gay’, the first report on LGBT rights in India, also called by many the ‘Pink Book.’
+In 1991, they released ‘Less than Gay’, the first report on LGBT rights in India, also called by many as the ‘Pink Book.’
 A comprehensive document covering human rights violations faced by LGBT people, it drew examples from other countries to argue for the repeal of IPC Section 377 and ensuring civil rights for LGBT people in India, including the right to marry, adopt and inherit property.

 ABVA also held a press conference around the report which was not very well attended but got some coverage in the national media.
 Given that the issue was quite new for them they did not ask many questions.
-In 1992, the Delhi police conducted raids on a gay cruising park in Connaught Place, New Delhi.
+In 1992, the Delhi police conducted raids in a gay cruising park in Connaught place, New Delhi.
 Members of ABVA organized a protest against these arrests at the Jantar Mantar.
 This protest is also remembered by some as the ‘first’ gay demonstration in India.

 Despite their reservations about the police’s reactions, the group did not face many difficulties from them.
 If anything, they were slightly embarrassed themselves.
-For many of them, it was the first time they met other people with similar views (and sexualities).
+For many of them it was the first time they met other people with similar views (and sexualities).
 Some of them had to face trouble because of the media coverage of the protest.
 Ashwini lost his job and Jaya’s family was not happy to see her pictures in the newspaper.
 This, however, did not deter them from continuing their activism.

-Their struggle took a legal turn in 1994 when Kiran Bedi was in-charge of Tihar Jail, she refused to distribute condoms amongst the male inmates arguing it will encourage homosexuality which is criminal by law.
+Their struggle took a legal turn in 1994, when Kiran Bedi was in-charge of Tihar Jail, she refused to distribute condoms amongst the male inmates arguing it will encourage homosexuality which is criminal by law.
 This motivated ABVA to draft a petition asking for the repeal of Section 377.
-With a tight string budget and the help of friends in the other parts of the world who helped them get case law examples, they drafted a petition which they filed in the Delhi High Court.
+With a tight string budget and help of friends in the other parts of the world who helped them get case law examples, they drafted a petition which they filed in the Delhi High Court.